cran-task-views/Agriculture/Agriculture.md

 Note that some of these packages are on CRAN and others are on GitHub, Bioconductor, or R-Forge.

-If you think that a package is missing from this list, please let us know through issues or pull requests in the [GitHub repository](https://github.com/cran-task-views/Agriculture), or via e-mail.
+If you think that a package is missing from this list, please let us know through issues or pull requests in the [GitHub repository](https://github.com/cran-task-views/Agriculture).

 ## Table of contents